 Another example is that as interest rates go up, more federal spending, which is budgeted (which is politically constrained) is diverted towards servicing the ‘debt’.
 In FY 2017 federal debt service was 7% ($275B) of total spending ($4T) and projected to be at least 10% ($500B) in 2020.
-Meaning that more dollars are going for less-productive uses (going to the 5%) and are potentially ‘crowding out’ federal spending for the functional economy (for the 95%).
+Meaning that more dollars are going for less-productive uses (going to the savers / the 5%) and are potentially ‘crowding out’ federal spending for the functional economy (for the borrowers / the 95%).

 “The Loanable Funds Model states that there is a fixed pool of money that federal gov’t deficits compete with for non-federal gov’t borrowing, which is the same as saying that federal gov’t deficits crowd out private-sector investment.
 In my estimation this is false as far as it goes.
 However, there are other forces at play that makes this whole line of thinking somewhat specious as federal gov’t deficits do affect private-sector borrowing once we take interest rates into account.
 When interest rates rise it compresses private-sector profit margins, such that companies begin to cut back on borrowing.
 This happens when the Federal Reserve is in a raising interest rate mode, usually because they see the incipient risk of inflation.
 The raising and lowering of interest rates by the Federal Reserve does affect the cost of borrowing (credit) in the economy.
 If the federal gov’t is pumping increasingly large deficits into an economy that is near or at full capacity it will add to inflationary pressure, at least to some degree.
 If the Federal Reserve raises rates some more, then profit margins compress even further.
 Meaning that the private sector is borrowing less as the public sector is borrowing more.
 Hence there is nothing left to call it, but the crowding out of private sector investment by running increasingly large deficits when the economy is doing well.”—Charles ‘Kondy’ Kondak

 Agreed…Another example, that ‘repo madness’ in the Fall of 2019 (that caused repo rates to spike as high as 10%).
 As per the Fed, one of the main reasons were ‘payments’ issues.
-In other words, our current annual budget deficits approaching $1 TRILLION means that much more liquidity is needed in the banking system to buy Treasury bonds, or else private-sector investing in repo markets would continue to suffer—another clear example of federal gov’t deficits ‘crowding out private investment’.
+In other words, FEDERAL GOV’T DEFICITS approaching $1 trillion means that much more liquidity is needed in the banking system for the increasing amounts of settlements (for the increasing amounts of purchases of those increasing amounts of Treasury bond issuance), otherwise PRIVATE SECTOR INVESTING in overnight repurchase markets would continue to suffer—a clear example of federal gov’t deficits ‘crowding out’ private investment.

 Deadly Innocent Misinterpretation #41: The deregulation of natural gas prices—not Paul Volcker’s rate hikes—broke the back of the 1970s inflation.